Charlemagn/charlemagn.github.io/index.md

 - Introduction to Artificial Inteligence
 - Operating Systems
 - Text Mining (Graduate Course)

+## Institutional Service
+- Member, the Teaching Steering Committee of Shanghai University of International Business and Economics, 2019-
+- Member, the Faculty Development Committee of Shanghai University of International Business and Economics，2019-
+- Vice Chair, the Teaching Steering Committee of School of Statistics and Data Science，2019-
+- Member, the Academic Degree Evaluation Subcommittee of School of Statistics and Data Science, 2019-
+- Deputy Dean, School of Statistics and Information (now School of Statistics and Data Science), 2012-2023

 ## Honors and Awards
 - *2011* - Shanghai Institute of Foreign Trade Young Teacher Teaching Quality Award;
 - *2012*-  Shanghai Institute of Foreign Trade Bilingual Teacher Teaching Quality Award
 - *2013* - the First Prize for Teaching Achievements in Shanghai for the project "Establishing a Global Operations Center: Practical Exploration in Cultivating Students' Adaptability to Economic Globalization" was awarded.
 Listed as the 7th out of 8 contributors in this project.
-- *2020* - the Grand Prize for Teching Achievements in SUIBE for the project "An Innovative Talent Cultivation Model and Its Practice Oriented towards Enhancing Data Intelligence Processing Capabilities".
+- *2020* - the Grand Prize for Teaching Achievements in SUIBE for the project "An Innovative Talent Cultivation Model and Its Practice Oriented towards Enhancing Data Intelligence Processing Capabilities".
 Listed as the 2nd out of 8 contributors in this project.
 - Annual commendation of SUIBE for 2010, 2015, 2018-2020, 2023.